 Reporting is feasible when we talk of a few hundred stores with a few hundred items, but if you have thousands of stores with hundreds of thousands of products that generate billions of records daily, analytics can be extremely time-consuming and in most cases beyond the limits of existing BI infrastructure.
 To be able to understand the situation at the store-item level would mean scanning hundreds and billions of rows of data to reach the granular details.

-In a recent webinar with Kyvos, Walgreens, one of the largest pharmacy store chain in the US, discussed how they found it challenging to analyze 284 billion fact rows of supply chain data from 9,560 stores with around 40,00 products in each store.
+In a recent webinar with Kyvos, Walgreens, one of the largest pharmacy store chain in the US, discussed how they found it challenging to analyze 315 billion fact rows of supply chain data from 9,560 stores with around 1 Million products.
 With more than 200 metrics to report on every day and processing 1-2 years of historical data, they were unable to crunch this data to generate the reports required by their business users.

 Their users wanted to analyze all their data but at the same time did not want to let go of using Tableau.
 After trying several options for over a year, they chose Kyvos to build a scalable architecture that could handle their data volumes and enable store-item level analytics for their business users and suppliers.
 The new solution helps them instantly analyze two years of historical inventory, operations, sales, and supplier data on their Tableau dashboards and use the insights to drive business outcomes.

 The same reports that took hours and days, are now being generated in seconds.
 Their supply chain managers and business users can slice and dice data across several dimensions, explore it to the lowest level of granularity, and get instant answers to all their business questions.